proprietary/namecheap-dns-changer/README.md

 # What is this for?

 It automatically updates a namecheap.com domain's A record to your network's actual external IP.
 This is useful for running a home server on an internet connection with a dynamic IP (i.e., running a server from your closet).

+# How does it work?

-Because namecheap's API has steep requirements to use, and their alternate method for dynamically updating an A zone messes up your TTL, I used browser automation (via Chrome Headless and Puppeteer) to just log in and change the DNS in the control panel.
-If namecheap changes their CSS selectors, then this won't work, but this program will fallback to namecheap's [recommended solution for changing DNS][1] (which has the side effect of changing TTL to Automatic—the whole purpose of using this program instead).
+Because namecheap's API isn't available to every user, and their alternate method for dynamically updating an A zone messes up your TTL, I used browser automation (via Chrome Headless and Puppeteer) to just log in and change the DNS in the control panel.
+This is expensive, but it only ever runs when the dynamic IP changes; for most, dynamic IPs only change a few times a year.

+If namecheap changes their CSS selectors, then browser automation won't work (until someone fixes the code), but this program will fallback to namecheap's [recommended solution for changing DNS][1] (which has the side effect of changing TTL to Automatic—the whole purpose of using this program instead).

 # Dependencies